 As part of the bicoastal degree, you must fulfill a residency requirement for one semester in which you are enrolled at CMU Silicon Valley.

-You begin your program in Pittsburgh and transition to Silicon Valley after your first summer.
+You begin your program in Pittsburgh and transition to Silicon Valley to complete degree requirements.
 Residency is defined as being physically present on the Silicon Valley campus and physically attending classes.